Moms who choose a natural birth know: birth without pain medication isn’t birth without pain management. There are lots of ways to manage labor pain!

 Though many hospitals are jumping on the birthing tub bandwagon for labor (and for good reason!), it’s difficult to find an OB or in-hospital midwife who will actually let you deliver your baby in the water.
 However, laboring in the tub is the most beneficial aspect of water birth, and some women choose to get out of the tub when they feel the need to push anyway.
 So, if a hospital is your only option, you can still have a natural hospital birth with help from the tub.

 If you are set on having the option of water delivery, then you’ll probably need to go the home birth or birth center route.
 Most out-of-hospital midwives will support a water labor and delivery.
 If you already have an attendant, ask her if she is comfortable with water birth (including delivery).
 If you’re still looking for a midwife to attend your water birth, try a Google search for midwives or birth centers in your area.
 You can also go the old school route and ask around for midwife recommendations.
-Other places to look are sites like Mothers Naturally, ACNM, and Our Moment of Truth.
+Other places to look are sites like Mothers Naturally and ACNM.

 ✔ Do I have to know beforehand if I want a water birth?